bd-R/bdchecks/README.md

 - Create show for dataCheck class.
-- Add missing records to checks and results (NA?).
-- For invalid warnings transform logical TRUE/FALSE to passed/failed/missing.
-- Rearrange yaml (warning, severity, output, dimension).
 - Long summary.
 - Add more DC with multiple targets and different flags.
-- Implement filtering method for flags.
+- Implement filtering method for flags (add flag to DC result).
 - Document.